Romulo-Moraes/Assembly-Toolkit/06. Arithmetic/README.md

 ; mul is used for unsigned operations,
 ; the following code results in -4.
-; a unsigned byte can support from 0 to 255
-; -4 doesn't fit in that range, so overflow
+; a unsigned byte can support from 0 to 255, therefore, ; -4 doesn't fit in that range, so the overflow
-; flag is triggered
+; flag is set.
 mov al, 2
 mov bl, -2
 mul BYTE bl